The Ring of Bookan

 By Sigurd Towrie

-For over a century the nature of the ring has been the subject of debate.
+For over a century the Bookan ring has been the subject of debate.
 In particular, what was it?

-The absence of standing stones may be the reason that Bookan was largely ignored by antiquarians.
+The absence of standing stones is perhaps the reason that Bookan was largely ignored by antiquarians.

-“It may indeed be easily passed without attracting attention,” he added.
+He added: “It may indeed be easily passed without attracting attention.”

 While Thomas’ speculation about cromlechs was way off the mark, his mention of “compartments” is interesting.
 Local tradition has it that a “chamber” was still accessible in the early 1800s, but no details survive.